circus-tent/circus/docs/source/configuration.rst

         class defined in **stdout_stream.class**.

     **close_child_stdout**
-        If set to True, the sdout file descriptor of each process will be closed after the fork.
+        If set to True, the sdout stream of each process will be sent to /dev/null after the fork.
 Defaults to False.

     **close_child_stderr**
-        If set to True, the sderr file descriptor of each process will be closed after the fork.
+        If set to True, the sderr stream of each process will be sent to /dev/null after the fork.
 Defaults to False.

     **send_hup**
         if True, a process reload will be done by sending the SIGHUP signal.